jinjagit/react-sunpos/README.md

 5. Calculate sun position (every minute of day = 1441 data points)
 - [ ] start by passing data to a function (as module) from page component, then on to chart after manipulating data in the function

-6. Calculate sunrise, sunset and zenith of sun (if any), as calculate position every minute
+6. Calculate sunrise, sunset and zenith of sun (if any), as position is calculated for every minute

-7. Plot sun's course over day.
+7. Plot sun's inclination x time.
+Hovering over points = shows direction

+8. Plot sun's path = inclination x direction.
 Hovering over points = shows time

-8. Develop location setter: returns latitude & longitude
+9. Develop location setter? returns latitude & longitude

-9. Set timezone, including adjustment for summer/winter changes (may need to use API)
+10. Set timezone, including adjustment for summer/winter changes? (probably need to use API)